stefenphelps/stefenphelps.com/src/pages/blog/on-page-seo-2016-best-practices-for-an-ecommerce-website.md

 ---
-title: "On-Page SEO: 2016 Best Practices for an eCommerce Website"
+title: 'On-Page SEO: 2016 Best Practices for an eCommerce Website'
+description: "Your website has been designed and coded, the products loaded, a payment gateway linked and you're ready to start taking orders.
+If you build it, they will come... right?
+Unfortunately, it's not always that easy"
-publishDate: "2016-08-16"
+publishDate: '2016-08-16'
 categories:
-  - "seo"
+  - 'seo'
-heroImage: "/blog/meta-title-description-seo.jpg"
+heroImage: '/blog/meta-title-description-seo.jpg'
 author: Stefen Phelps
 layout: '../../layouts/BlogPost.astro'
 ---